Qazeer/artefacts.help/pages/windows/registry_runmru.md

 ### Overview

-The `RunMRU` registry key tracks items (programs, files / folders, `URL`, ...) launched from the `Windows Run` launcher (Windows + R shortcut) in a most recently used list.
+The `RunMRU` registry key tracks items (programs, files/folders, `URL`, ...) launched from the `Windows Run` launcher (Windows + R shortcut) in a most recently used list.

-Entries are added / updated in near real-time.
+Entries are added/updated in near real-time.

 ### Information of interest